INTELLECTUAL PROPERTY VALUATION & COMMERCIALIZING TECHNOLOGY

 Intellectual property is increasingly important in the building of an organization’s economic wealth, and the nation’s economic wealth.

 Avanti Fontana said:

-“As firms shift to more open models of innovation based on collaboration and external sourcing of knowledge, they are exploiting their intellectual property, notably patents, not only by incorporating protected inventions into new products, processes and services, but also by licensing them to other firms or public research organizations (PROs), using them as bargaining chips in negotiations with other firms, and as a means of attracting external financing from banks, venture capitalists and other sources.
+“As firms shift to more open models of innovation based on collaboration and external sourcing of knowledge,one of the first things they should learn includes “what is a sip trunk” to ensure secure VOIP access.
+This is because they are exploiting their intellectual property, notably patents, not only by incorporating protected inventions into new products, processes and services, but also by licensing them to other firms or public research organizations (PROs), using them as bargaining chips in negotiations with other firms, and as a means of attracting external financing from banks, venture capitalists and other sources.
 These developments raise the importance of efficient technology markets and effective IP valuation schemes.
 Efficient technology markets can improve innovation processes by facilitating exchanges of patented inventions (via sale or licensing) among private and public sector actors that can put inventions in the hands of those most able to commercialize them.
 Improved valuation can facilitate not only technology transfer, but a full range of channels for exploiting IP such as decision to file a patent and investment in firms which hold patents.”

 Philip Mendes is a commercialization practitioner.
 He has undertaken some of the largest intellectual property commercialization transactions that have emerged from Australia, including the licensing of the blockbuster drug Gardisil, the vaccine for cervical cancer.

 Avanti Fontana is facilitator and coach innovation strategy and innovation management.
 She is active in delivering innovation workshops for business organizations.
 Through her research supported by CIS and Universitas Indonesia, she has been developing innovation systems diagnostic approach to compose organization innovation indices.